Kelvin MacKenzie previously offered his "profuse apologies" for the Sun's coverage of the 1989 Hillsborough disaster (Reuters)

 Following the release of Hillsborough Independent' Panel's (HIP) report into the 1989 disaster, MacKenzie apologised to the people of Liverpool for the paper's controversial article headlined "The Truth".

-The Sun's front-page story claimed that drunk Liverpool fans pickpocketed the dead and dying, urinated on them and attacked police attempting to give the resuscitate victims.
+The Sun's story on 19 April, 1989, alleged that drunk Liverpool fans pickpocketed and urinated on the dead and dying and attacked police attempting to give the kiss of life.

 To contact the editor, e-mail: